mike-han/react-js/README.md

 # The demo of arcgis-cahrts

-- Clone this repo and checkout to branch `chart-js-v1.0.0-beta.280-selection`
+- Clone this repo and checkout to branch `ac-js-render-incorrectly`

 - Run `npm ci`